 3. Are excellence and perfectionism often seen as the same with those who lead creatives in the local church?

 4. Being creative is often copying, but that is not the same as “cutting-and-pasting” is it?

 5. Servanthood means submission to leadership, but does it mean I go against my own conscience?

 6. Is it entitlement to look out for myself and my artistic vision, or is this simply what artists do?

 7. Can a creative person also be expected to be an administrative leader?

 8. Does my creativity come from my healthy nature as being human, or a faulted and wounded self?

 9. As a creative, why does it seem that I MUST create in order to be healthy?

 10. Why do us creatives “think backward,” and is that a bad thing?

-OK, now it’s you turn to either answer one of these or create your own question!
+OK, now it’s you turn to either answer one of these that challenge your thinking or create your own question to will start to challenge your thinking!
 Which will it be?